A little history

 As well as an engineering marvel, the city fathers realised that they had created a magical landscape and in a spirit of magnanimity decided to show off their creation by building a hotel to entertain dignitaries and special guests.
 We’re sure they never thought of using it themselves purely for pleasure!

-They even brought no fewer than 40,000 brown trout from Loch Leven in Scotland and introduced them into the lake: fishermen are still catching their distant ancestors today.
+They even brought no fewer than 40,000 brown trout from Loch Leven in Scotland and introduced them into the lake: fishermen are still catching their distant descendents today.